 OwlCove Productions is a boutique production company working out of Fantasy Studios in Berkeley, CA that specializes in high quality recording, mixing and mastering.
 We also offer the services of some of the industries most legendary session musicians.

 OwlCove's head engineer, Lewis Robertson holds a Bachelors degree in Music Production and Engineering from the Berklee College of Music in Boston, as well as ten lifetime's worth of real-world experience.
-He is a former staff member of the legendary Avatar Studios in NYC, the current Production Manager for Jefferson Starship, and has worked with an incredible number of the industry's best.
-Lewis currently teaches the Music Mixing class at San Francisco State University.
+He is a former staff member of the legendary Avatar Studios in NYC, toured the world with Jefferson Starship as their Production Manager and Tour Manager for years, and has worked with an incredible number of the industry's best.
+On top of running OwlCove, Lewis currently teaches audio engineering at San Francisco State University and SAE Expression in Emeryville, CA.

 Thank you for your excellent work, Lewis.
 You are very responsive and astute in your mixing.
 Another 5 ⭐️